jorioux/F5-LTM-Helper/README.md

 > #### by Jonathan Rioux
 > ***Credits*** This module is built on top of the [`F5-LTM`](https://github.com/joel74/POSH-LTM-Rest) module by joel74

-A set of helper functions built on top of F5-LTM module to manage F5 Big-IP LTM load balancers
+A set of helper functions built on top of F5-LTM module to manage F5 Big-IP LTM load balancers.
+This module saves your F5 credentials and IPs in XML files so it automatically recreates a new session to the active F5 when the last session token expires.
+It also saves the session token in an XML file, so you will always reuse the same session token until it expires.

 Installation
 -